Simpson College: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into Simpson University.
+This is the go-to guide for getting into Simpson College.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to Simpson College, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown Simpson College statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out Simpson University on CampusReel to see what it’s really like here.
+Also, make sure to check out Simpson College on CampusReel to see what it’s really like here.
+If you're interesting in transferring to Simpson College, the read our transfer guide.
 You can also use the below calculator to help determine your likelihood of acceptance at Simpson College

-Simpson University’s average GPA is 3.15.
-Simpson University does require GPA.
-Simpson University is currently selective.
-However, be aware that oftentimes schools in this GPA range are increasing their selectivity in hope of increasing “prestige”.
-We can’t read the minds of Simpson College application readers, but they likely want to increase the average GPA from 3.15 to 3.31 this year - to play it safe, we recommend striving for the 3.31 GPA.
+Simpson College’s average GPA is 3.56.
+Simpson College does require GPA.
+This average GPA means Simpson College is very selective.
+Often times, schools in this range are trying to increase their selectivity and “prestige”.
+We can’t read the minds of Simpson College application readers, but they likely want to increase the average GPA from 3.56 to 3.74 this year - to play it safe, we recommend striving for the 3.74 GPA.

 Acceptance rate alone does not indicate your likelihood for getting into Simpson College - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.